There are a number of reasons why you might need to send money from where you are in India over to the UK.

 In recent years, there has been an increase in online money transfers through providers that exclusively operate online.

-Money transfer services tend to be associated with lower fees and better exchanges rates than banks, generally making them a more cost-effective method than transferring with your bank.
+Money transfer services tend to be associated with lower fees and better exchange rates than banks, generally making them a more cost-effective method than transferring with your bank.

 These transfer providers largely operate online, although some do provide physical stores where you can transfer money.